Publishing an Add-on

 To connect your release with a particular Jmix version, you can create a PR to the corresponding release branch.

-1. Fork the jmix-framework/jmix repository.
+Fork the jmix-framework/jmix repository.

-api 'my.new.jmix.addon:my-add-on-starter:1.0.0'
+:api 'my.new.jmix.addon:my-add-on:1.0.0' api 'my.new.jmix.addon:my-add-on-starter:1.0.0'

-4. Create a PR with the target branch: release_1_2 of the jmix-framework/jmix repository.
+Create a PR with the target branch:

-When a new major or minor Jmix version is released (for example, 1.3), its BOM doesn’t contain any third-party add-ons because they are not tested for compatibility with the new version.
-You should submit a new PR for the corresponding release branch (for example, release_1_3) to include your add-on in the new BOM.
+When a new major or minor Jmix version is released (for example, 2.5), its BOM doesn’t contain any third-party add-ons because they are not tested for compatibility with the new version.
+You should submit a new PR for the corresponding release branch (for example, release_2_5 ) to include your add-on in the new BOM.
 Until your add-on is not in the BOM, users can still use your add-on with the new Jmix version if they explicitly specify the add-on version in their build scripts.